 The following cases represent some high-profile cases the firm is presently prosecuting.

-Premises Liability – Apartment Building Explosion – April of 2017
+Premises Liability – Apartment Building Explosion (Complaint filed May 2017)

 Plaintiff, a young man, had been at Defendant’s apartment building for less than 24 hours when a gas explosion erupted and caused a devastating fire that was reported on various news media.
 The Gas Company had been called to fix a gas leak at the apartment building early that morning.
 Within a matter of a few hours later, the gas explosion occurred.
 The apartment building was not properly equipped with carbon monoxide detectors and/or smoke detectors.
 Plaintiff suffered serious burns to most of his body.